Limited Time Offer: Save 50% On Our 'Be Money Savvy' Course Here

 Why?

-All good things come to an end, and at this time the government has said that Help to Save accounts can only be opened until April 2025.
+All good things come to an end, and at this time the government has said that Help to Save accounts can only be opened until April 2025 (Edit: still correct as of May 2024 check).
 In short, if you don’t use it, you’ll lose it.

 Should I Close My Help to Save Account Early?